-Accordingly, the Department has identified several key audience groups (See appendix A).
-This by no means is a complete list of potential audience groups since our business is water, and every person on the planet needs, and uses it.
+Accordingly, the Department has identified several key audience groups (See Appendix A).
+This by no means is a complete list since our business is water, and every person on the planet needs, and uses it.
+Water is an essential resource for all life, and for the success and sustainability for all societies regardless of how identified audience groups are categorized.